 AAAI Symposium on AI for Social Good

 In 2016, the CCC co-sponsored a workshop on Artificial Intelligence for Social Good with AAAI and OSTP.
-In order to further the discussion of the benefits of AI to society, the CCC will co-sponsor the AAAI 2017 Spring Symposium on AI for Social Good at Stanford University.
-This symposium will focus on the promise of AI across multiple sectors of society.
+In order to further the discussion of the benefits of AI to society, the CCC co-sponsored the AAAI 2017 Spring Symposium on AI for Social Good at Stanford University.
+This symposium focused on the promise of AI across multiple sectors of society.

 Almost any real-world problem, which is important for society’s benefit, and could potentially be solved using AI techniques, is within the ambit of this symposium.
 For example, in urban computing: